Quantum Walks can Unitarily Represent Random Walks on Finite Graphs: Quantum walks as non-homogeneous random walks

 \section{Quantum walks as non-homogeneous random walks}

 The unitarity of the quantum walk operators was central to guide the construction of the time-dependent random walk matching a given quantum walk \cite{andrade2020equivalence}.
-Essentially, unitarity also has fundamental implications that are to be explored in order to design quantum walks capable of coherently matching random walks.
-Since unitary quantum walks are considered, the evolution of the walker system is performed by successive rotations on a unitary vector in $\hilb_W$ with dimension $|E|$ that can be written as product of a coin and shift operator.
-For random walks, the vector describing the system lies on the positive simplex of dimension $|V|$, which is closed under applications of stochastic matrices.
+Such property also has fundamental implications that are to be explored in order to design quantum walks capable of coherently matching random walks.
+Quantum walks evolve with successive applications of unitary operators and lie in a complex unit-radius hyper-sphere in $\hilb_W$, with dimension $|E|$.
+The vectors describing random walks lie on the positive simplex of dimension $|V|$, which is closed under applications of the stochastic matrices that define the random walk evolution.
 Thus, the task at hand is two-folded: to represent the probability vectors of random walks as state vectors of $\hilb_W$ by creating a map between $\mathbb{R}^{|V|}$ and $\hilb_W$; and to map the application of a generic stochastic matrix $P(t):\mathbb{R}^{|V|} \to \mathbb{R}^ {|V|}$ to a unitary operator $S(t)W(t): \hilb_W \to \hilb_W$.

-Since $\hilb_W$ is a complex space and $|E| \leq |V|$, there are infinitely many mappings that serve the task at hand.
+Since $\hilb_W$ is a complex space and $|E| \geq |V| - 1$, there are infinitely many mappings that serve the task at hand.
 Precisely, let $\pi : \mathbb{N} \to [0, 1]^{|V|}$ denote the probability vector of a random walk, at instant $t$, as defined in Section \ref{sec:background}.
 Any state vector $\ket{\Psi(t)}$ for which

 is a proper quantum state that represents $\pi(t)$, and thus mimic the evolution of the random walk.
-The infinitely many possibilities to choose a state for which Equation \ref{eq:norm_cond} holds entail that the representation of the random walk state is a matter of choice.
+The infinitely many possibilities to choose a state for which \eqref{eq:norm_cond} holds entail that the representation of the random walk state is a matter of choice.

 Furthermore, it is intuitive that there exists a time-dependent unitary operator $Q(t): \hilb_W \to \hilb_W$ capable of matching the time evolution of states respecting Equation \ref{eq:norm_cond} such that